Does gardening sound like too much work to you? I’m going to shoot straight with you; it can be overwhelming at times.

 1. Mulch is Your Friend

-Be sure to put two inches of mulch into your garden each year after planting.
+Be sure to put 2-inches of mulch into your garden each year after planting.
 It will help your garden start on the right foot and is a major component of good vegetable garden care.

 2. Water, Water, Water